Dezzmix/logo-isolator/README.md

 * **Bilingual:** Instantly switch between English and Russian.

 ### 🚀 Try it out
-[Live Demo on GitHub Pages]: https://username.github.io/repo-name](https://dezzmix.github.io/logo-isolator/
+Live Demo on GitHub Pages: https://username.github.io/repo-name](https://dezzmix.github.io/logo-isolator/

 ### 💻 Local Setup (It's extremely easy)
 You do not need Node.js, npm, or any bundlers.